luxfi/mpc/docs/BRIDGE-INTEGRATION-GO-MODULE.md

-# Using Lux MPC as a Go Module in Bridge
+# Using MPC as a Go Module in Bridge

 ## Overview

-Instead of copying binaries or using a compatibility layer, the bridge can import Lux MPC directly as a Go module dependency.
+Instead of copying binaries or using a compatibility layer, the bridge can import MPC directly as a Go module dependency.
 This is cleaner and more maintainable.

 ## How to Use in Bridge